GLOBAL MARKETS-Shares flat, dollar steady before Fed decision

 “It’s going to be quiet going into it, then I think it will turn very volatile in the U.S. afternoon following the Fed statement and the press conference,” he said.
 “People generally lack much conviction about the near-term direction and how the markets respond to the Fed.”

-Trading could get choppy in equity markets, where many major indexes have hit new records this year due to the liquidity injections from major central banks, which has made them vulnerable to any scaling back in the flow of funds from the Fed.
+Trading could get choppy in equity markets, where many major indexes have hit new records this year due to the liquidity injections from major central banks, making them vulnerable to any scaling back in the flow of funds from the Fed.
 The benchmark S&P 500 is up more than 15 percent since the start of the year.

 A drop in U.S. oil reserves gave some support to oil prices but the Fed was still the main focus.
-Brent crude slipped 7 cents to $105.95 a barrel, and U.S. crude for July delivery gave up 21 cents $98.23.
+Brent crude added 30 cents to $106.32 a barrel, putting it on track for its highest close since early April.